I'm a provider

 In 2012, the FDA approved florbetapir F18 (Amyvid™, Avid Radiopharmaceuticals, [a subsidiary of Eli Lilly], Philadelphia, PA) as a radioactive agent for visualizing amyloid plaque in the brain.
 The FDA document prepared for the advisory committee meeting indicated that while florbetapir may detect pathology, there could be no claim of disease detection because beta amyloid aggregates can be found in cognitively normal elderly patients, as well as patients with AD.

-In October 2013 and March 2014, FDA approved 2 other radioactive diagnostic imaging agents for detecting beta-amyloid plaque, flutemetamol F18 (Vizamyl™; GE Healthcare) and florbetaben F18 (Neuraceq™; Piramal Imaging, Matran, Switzerland), respectively.
+In October 2013 and March 2014, FDA approved 2 other radioactive diagnostic imaging agents for detecting beta-amyloid plaque, flutemetamol F18 (Vizamyl™; GE Healthcare) and florbetaben F18 (Neuraceq™; Piramal Life Sciences, Matran, Switzerland), respectively.

 Amyvid™, Vizamyl™, and Neuraceq™ are indicated “for PET imaging of the brain to estimate beta amyloid neuritic plaque density in adult patients with cognitive impairment who are being evaluated for Alzheimer disease and other causes of cognitive decline.”
 Prescribing information for all 3 agents states: